 Here are 7 Tips to Get You on the Right Path to Your Divorce:

-are, and what you are entitled to;
+what you are entitled to.

-manageable, amicable, cost effective and less time consuming;
+amicable, cost effective, and less time consuming.

-- Don’t rehash the past or obsess about having to know “why”.
+- Don’t rehash the past or obsess about having to know “why.”

 Divorce is about moving forward with knowledge and dignity.
 Knowing “why”

-will not make the process any easier;
+will not make the process itself any easier.

 - Acknowledge your emotions!
 They will range from tears, to anger, to wanting

 revenge.
-It’s okay to feel sad and hurt!;
+It’s okay to feel sad and hurt!